Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Estimating Bipartite Causal Effects with Joint Propensity Scores

-where we denote the part of the factorization in (\ref{eq:facg}) with $\lambda(g; z, x^{int,g}, x^{out,g})$ to represent the probability of having upwind treatment level $g$ conditional on $z$ and covariates, and we denote the part of the factorization in (\ref{eq:facz}) with $\phi(z;x^{int,z}, x^{out,z})$ to denote the probability of having the key-associated treatment at level $z$, conditional on covariates.
+where we denote the part of the factorization in (\ref{eq:facg}) with $\lambda(g; z, x^{int,g}, x^{out,g})$ to represent the probability of having upwind treatment level $g$ conditional on $z$ and covariates, and we denote the part of the factorization in (\ref{eq:facz}) with $\phi(z;x^{int,z}, x^{out,z})$ to denote the probability of having the key-associated treatment at level $z$, conditional on covariates. $\lambda(g; z, x^{int,g}, x^{out,g})$ will be referred to as \textit{upwind propensity score}, while $\phi(z;x^{int,z}, x^{out,z})$ will be referred to as \textit{key-associated propensity score}.
 Note the expanded notation to reflect the possibility of refining the model specification with the assumption that these two components of the joint propensity score model might not include the same covariates; $\vX^{out, g}$ represents the outcome-unit covariates relevant to the assignment of $G$ and $\vX^{out,z}$ represent the outcome-unit covariates relevant to the assignment of $Z$, with analogous definitions for $\vX^{int, g}$ and $\vX^{int, z}$.
-The binary nature of the key-associated treatment, $Z$ (relating to $\phi(z;x^{int,z}, x^{out,z})$), supports the use of techniques common to the literature on propensity score adjustment for binary treatments, while the continuous domain of the upwind treatment, $G$ (relating to $\lambda(g; z, x^{int,g}, x^{out,g})$), can be viewed in the way generalized propensity scores have been proposed in the context of continuous treatments \citep{hirano_propensity_2004}.
+The binary nature of the key-associated treatment, $Z$ (relating to $\phi(z;x^{int,z}, x^{out,z})$), supports for the key-associated propensity score the use of techniques common to the literature on propensity score adjustment for binary treatments, while because of the continuous domain of the upwind treatment, $G$ (relating to $\lambda(g; z, x^{int,g}, x^{out,g})$), the upwind propensity score can be viewed in the way generalized propensity scores have been proposed in the context of continuous treatments \citep{hirano_propensity_2004}.
+For this reason, throughout we will use the terms upwind propensity score and generalized propensity score (GPS) interchangeably.
+This result forms the basis for an unbiased estimator over repeated sampling from the potential outcome model (Equation \eqref{def:CATE}) conditional on units' realized covariates and repeated randomizations from the assignment mechanism.

+Because \citet{forastiere_identification_2021} proved that the (marginal) joint propensity score retains the properties of a balancing score and can adjust for confounding, our proposed estimator, outlined in next Section, uses an estimated (marginal) GPS, a model for Y specified conditional on the estimated GPS, and stratification on the individual propensity score.
+The particulars of these modeling specifications may lead to some finite sample bias due to residual imbalance after stratification and model misspecification.
+We mitigate the bias by evaluating the balancing properties of the estimated GPS: if balancing is achieved the bias should be negligible.
+Any bias due to residual imbalance, stratification and model misspecification in our scenarios will be evaluated via simulations (Section 5).
+A bootstrap procedure is also proposed (Section 4.3) to recover sampling and assignment uncertainty, and its performance is also evaluated via simulations.